apache/openwhisk-wskdeploy/docs/wskdeploy_action_helloworld.md

 ## The "Hello World" Action

-As with most language introductions, here we show a simple "hello world" action as encoded in an OpenWhisk Package Manifest YAML file:
+As with most language introductions, in this first example we encode a simple "hello world" action, written in JavaScript, using an OpenWhisk Package Manifest YAML file.

+It shows how to:
+- declare a single Action named ‘hello_world’ within the ‘hello_world_package’ Package.
+- associate the JavaScript function’s source code, stored in the file ‘src/hello.js’, to the ‘hello_world’ Action.

 ### Manifest file